alianjo/aws-devops-projects/README.md

-# 🌩️ AWS Solution Architect Projects
+# 🌩️ AWS DevOps Projects

 Welcome!
-This repository is my **AWS Solution Architect Portfolio**, where I collect all my hands-on projects demonstrating architecture, automation, and DevOps best practices on AWS.
+This repository is my **AWS DevOps Portfolio**, where I collect all my hands-on projects demonstrating architecture, automation, and DevOps best practices on AWS.
 Each project is built with real-world scenarios and Infrastructure as Code (IaC) principles.

 ---